In my post, I show you how you can start a WordPress blog on a budget, step by step.

 To use Google Cloud to host your website, you need a Google account with a method of payment setup.

 Each month Google deducts usage charges from your account.
-If you don’t have a payment method available, Google won’t allow you to create a project.
+If you don’t have a payment method, Google won’t allow you to create a project.

 When you create a project, Google checks your account.
 If you don’t have a payment method available, Google prompts you to add one.